 Other environmental variables

 Data on upstream land use were obtained via the Queensland Land Use Mapping Program (QLUMP) and dataset (Witte et al. 2006).
-This data was generated from surveys conducted in 1999 and 2006.
+These data were generated from surveys conducted in 1999 and 2006.
 Land use was categorised according to the Australian Land use and Management Classification version 6 (BRS 2002), which differentiates conservation and low impact land uses from intensive land uses.
 Percentages of upstream land use were calculated as: production from relatively natural environments (forestry, grazing natural vegetation), dryland agriculture and plantations (e.g. cropping, horticulture, grazing pasture), irrigated agriculture (e.g. irrigated cropping, horticulture), conservation and natural environments (e.g. national park) and intensive uses (e.g. residential and industrial uses).
 We then used inverse distance weighting to weight each land use according to its proximity to the stream, following Petersen et al. (2010).

 Climate data were obtained from eMast/TERN, at a resolution of 0.01 degrees (Hutchinson, Kesteven & Tingbao 2014).
 Bioclimatic variables representing annual trends, seasonality and extremes were calculated following the BIOCLIM framework (Busby 1991).
-The resulting set of 19 climate variables were strongly collinear, PCA was used to identify a subset of 6 variables which represented over 90 % of the variation in the data.
-Soil data were taken from the CSIRO Soil and Landscape Grid of Australia, at a resolution of 3 arc seconds (~ 3 m) (Rossel et al. 2014 a b c d e f g h i j k; Wilford et al. 2014).
+The resulting set of 19 climate variables were strongly collinear, consequently PCA was used to identify a subset of 6 variables which represented over 90 % of the variation in the data.
+Soil data were obtained from the CSIRO Soil and Landscape Grid of Australia, at a resolution of 3 arc seconds (~ 3 m) (Rossel et al. 2014 a b c d e f g h i j k; Wilford et al. 2014).

 Trait selection and dataset assembly

-We assembled a dataset of 6 continuous (specific leaf area, leaf area, maximum canopy height, seed mass, wood density and flowering duration) and 1 categorical (growth form) functional traits with which to calculate functional diversity.
+We assembled a dataset of six continuous (specific leaf area, leaf area, maximum canopy height, seed mass, wood density and flowering duration) and one categorical (growth form) functional traits with which to calculate functional diversity.
 These traits collectively describe central trade-offs associated with ecological strategies of riparian plants (functional responses), as well as flow-on effects of species on ecosystem functioning (functional effects).
 Table 2 provides further description of the utility of each of these traits in characterising the functional ecology of riparian vegetation communities.
-Data was taken from published literature, private and published trait datasets, and Australian flora texts.
+Data was obtained from published literature, private and published trait datasets, and Australian flora texts.
 Where multiple records for a trait were found, values were removed if they were measured at sites with an environment substantially different from south east Queensland.
 With the exception of maximum height, for which the highest value was used, the remaining values were averaged to provide a single value for each species-trait combination.
 Not all species-trait combinations could be assigned data, so to reduce biases associated with analyses of incomplete trait datasets (Penone et al. 2014), only species with fewer than 3 missing trait values (174 / 260) were retained for the analysis.
 The remaining missing values were imputed using a non-parametric random forests approach (missForest package for R, Stekhoven & Buhlmann, 2012).
 Dataset density information can be found in the Supporting Information S1.

 Table 2.
 Rationale for selection of functional response and effect traits as descriptors of riparian plant community functional diversity.